 – Prices – Clothes and shoes are more expensive here than in the U.S. There are also fewer sales because they are heavily regulated.
 This applies to children’s clothes and shoes as well.

 The orientation material I was given for my job gave me some sense that medicine availability would be different, but I didn’t expect it would apply to over the counter medication.
+Many of the things I use needed a prescription for such as Neosporin.
 Bring a couple of months supply of your prescriptions, so you don’t have to worry about that right away.
+You also may have to wait a bit for your health insurance to start.
 Since the list is long, I will just give you the list of what is unavailable or hard to find.
 (This photo is what I bought at Christmas, not including clothes!)

 - Tylenol – available but in blister packages of small quantity